asyncapi/modelina/examples/java-generate-hashcode/README.md

 # Java Generate `HashCode`

-A basic example on how to generate models that overwrite `GetHashCode` method
+A basic example on how to generate models that overwrite `hashCode` method

 ## How to run this example